OPPO, Vivo donate to help fight India's O2 shortage

-New Delhi, April 27 (IANS) Smartphone makers OPPO and Vivo have pledged their support in the ongoing oxygen shortage faced in the country.
+New Delhi: Smartphone makers OPPO and Vivo have pledged their support in the ongoing oxygen shortage faced in the country.

 Vivo India announced a donation of Rs 2 crore to address oxygen shortage in the country.